 18 km Classical Event

-The 18 km event was one of two cross-country skiing events at the first Winter Olympics.
+The 18 km event was one of two separate cross-country race events at the first Winter Olympic Games.
 This competition was held on 2nd February 1924.
 It was a classical race for men only, and Thorleif Haug from Norway won the category.

 50 km Event